kodmanyagha/zero-knowledge-tutor/README.md

 I'm following this tutorial for this project: https://www.udemy.com/course/zero-knowledge-proofs-in-rust/

+# Descriptions

+The project is using Chaum-Pedersen ZKP algorithm and GRPC for communication between client and server.

 # Contact

 Feel free to ask any question to me or you can create issue on this repo.